vandenman/easybgm/tests/testthat/_snaps/easybgm.md

            flash-physior    0.107                 0.455        0.834 inconclusive
            upset-physior    0.797                 1.000          Inf     included

-       Bayes Factors larger than 10 were considered sufficient evidence for the categorization.
+       Bayes Factors larger than 10 were considered sufficient evidence for the classification
        ---
        AGGREGATED EDGE OVERVIEW
-       Number of included edges: 4
-       Number of inconclusive edges: 5
-       Number of excluded edges: 1
-       Number of possible edges: 10
+       Number of edges with sufficient evidence for inclusion: 4 Number of edges with insufficient evidence: 5 Number of edges with sufficient evidence for exclusion: 1 Number of possible edges: 10

        ---